 A piece of information asserted about a subject.
-Here, Claims are represented name/value pairs, consisting of a Claim Name and a Claim Value.
+A Claim is represented as a name/value pair consisting of a Claim Name and a Claim Value.

 Claim Name

 The name portion of a Claim representation.
 A Claim Name is always a string.
 Claim Value